uvicpraxis/uvicpraxis.github.io/gpms.md

 Definition: Denotes a video file containing gameplay footage of a video game; also called "game capture" and "game recording"

-For the purposes of the GPFC, the video file will typically be a "clip" that is 30 seconds to five minutes long.
+For the fair-dealing purposes of the GPFC, the video file will typically be a "clip" that is 30 seconds to five minutes long.

 *The following aspects of the Gameplay File Entity should describe the gameplay video file intended for the GPFC.*